Well-Posedness of the Linear Regularized 13-Moment Equations Using Tensor-Valued Korn Inequalities: Introduction

-The R13 model is a good compromise between accuracy and complexity~\cite{torrilhonModelingNonequilibriumGas2016}.
-Exact solutions only exist in certain domains~\cite{martinAcousticScatteringRarefied2020,caiLinearRegularized13Moment2024}.
+The R13 model is a good compromise between accuracy and complexity~\cite{torrilhonModelingNonequilibriumGas2016}, and the inflow, outflow, and thermal boundary conditions enable the study of a wide range of applications, including microchannel flows~\cite{caiLinearRegularized13Moment2024,taheriCouettePoiseuilleMicroflows2009,linTimedependentRegularised13moment2025}, lid-driven cavities~\cite{ranaRobustNumericalMethod2013}, flow past an obstacle~\cite{westerkampFiniteElementMethods2019}, thermally induced flows~\cite{himanshiGeneralizedFundamentalSolution2026}, thermal edge flows~\cite{theisenFenicsR13TensorialMixed2021}, and phase transitions with moving interfaces~\cite{wenigerConformingInterfaceApproach2025}.
+However, exact solutions are known only for certain domains~\cite{martinAcousticScatteringRarefied2020,caiLinearRegularized13Moment2024,taheriCouettePoiseuilleMicroflows2009}.
 Numerical solutions, on the other hand, have been obtained, e.g., by using finite difference (FD) schemes~\cite{ranaRobustNumericalMethod2013}, finite volume (FV) methods~\cite{guComputationalStrategyRegularized2007}, discontinuous Galerkin (DG) approaches~\cite{torrilhonHierarchicalBoltzmannSimulations2017}, the method of fundamental solution (MFS)~\cite{lockerbyFundamentalSolutionsMoment2016}, and finite element methods (FEM)~\cite{westerkampContinuousInteriorPenalty2017,westerkampFiniteElementMethods2019,theisenFenicsR13TensorialMixed2021}.
-For the latter, there is an open-source solver available in~\cite{theisenFenicsR13TensorialMixed2020} that is capable of solving the model equations of this work, i.e., the steady-state, linearized, and dimensionless case in three dimensions on arbitrary geometries.
-However, even with these simplifications, the mathematical analysis of the R13 equations still lags, and even fundamental questions remain unclear: \emph{Do the R13 equations even have a weak solution?} If so, \emph{is this weak solution unique and continuously dependent on the data?} In this work, we answer both questions in the affirmative, meaning that the equations are well-posed (see Theorem~\ref{thm:mainR13}).
-The key idea is to consider the weak formulation within the abstract saddle point framework~\cite{brezziMixedHybridFinite1991} of mixed formulations.
-This well-posedness result is not only interesting in itself, but it also forms the foundation for numerical efforts.
+For the latter, the open-source solver developed in~\cite{theisenFenicsR13TensorialMixed2020} can simulate the model equations of this work, i.e., the steady-state, linearized, and dimensionless case in three dimensions on arbitrary geometries.
+However, even with these simplifications, the mathematical analysis of the R13 equations still lags, and even fundamental questions remain unclear: \emph{Do the R13 equations even have a weak solution?} If so, \emph{is this weak solution unique and continuously dependent on the data?} In this work, we answer both questions affirmatively, meaning that the equations are well-posed (see \cref{thm:mainR13}).
+The key idea is to consider the weak formulation within the abstract-saddle-point framework~\cite{brezziMixedHybridFinite1991} of mixed formulations.
+This well-posedness result is not only interesting in itself but also serves as the foundation for numerical efforts.